digital-archives/HISTGA1011/activities/fixity_bagger.md

 This activity revolves around the Open Archival Information System (OAIS), information packages, and the [Library of Congress BagIt Specification](https://datatracker.ietf.org/doc/html/rfc8493).

 In this activity:
-- You will first act as the "producer" (as defined by the OAIS model) and take the first steps to prepare a **Submission Information Package (SIP)**.
+- You will first act as the "producer" (as defined by the OAIS model) and take steps to prepare a **Submission Information Package (SIP)**.
 - For this exercise, your SIP will be implemented using the BagIt specification.
 Think of your BagIt bag as a concrete example of a SIP (note, SIP and bag, for this activity, will be used interchangeably)
 - Once you've prepped your SIP (bag), you will hand it over to me for processing.
 I will create:
   1. A valid BagIt-conforming SIP (good bag).